SolidLabResearch/google-sheet-sync/README.md

 ### Public read/write authorization
 It is required for the resource specified in the configuration file to have public read and write access, as the agent has no support for authentication.

+### No 2 applications write at the same time.
+Currently, it is not handled when the sheet and the resource in the pod are updated at exactly the same time.